T1i2n3a4/moms-wellbeing-club/README.md

     * [Code Institute Channel Lead Library](https://www.youtube.com/playlist?list=PL_7334VduOHvzZYlgy_0kZLcic2NINCUt) guided throughout the project development, especially on the planning stage.

 ## Acknowledgements
-* Special thanks of gratitude to my project mentor Daisy McGirr for her guidance at every stage of the project, continuous support, understanding, encouragement and supply with useful information .
+* Special thanks of gratitude to my project mentor Daisy McGirr for her guidance at every stage of the project, continuous support, understanding, encouragement and supply with useful information.
 * Special thanks of gratitude to our cohort tutor Irene Neville for her continuous support, for informational material and for providing with all the facilities required during the project development.
 * Code Institute Team.
 * Thank you to my family for their understanding, patience, support and encouragement.